Pediatric Dentistry FAQs

 - Floss your children’s teeth until they are able to do a thorough job

-Thumbsucking and pacifier use will generally only become a problem if they go on for a prolonged period of time, especially after the age of 3.
-Most children stop these habits on their own, but if they are still using the pacifier or sucking their thumbs or fingers past 3 years old, we ask that you let us know so we can help address these oral habits.
+Most children stop these habits on their own, but if they are still using the pacifier or sucking their thumbs or fingers past three years old, we ask that you let us know so we can help address these oral habits.

 Here are some tips for you to take home:

-- Offer plain yogurt instead of yogurt with flavor, these are often sweetened with a lot of sugar.
+- Offer plain yogurt instead of yogurt with flavor since these are often sweetened with a lot of sugar.
 Add berries for something sweet and added nutrition

 - Save sweets for special occasions